 So although we can’t prevent your littles from waking up at night, studies show we can safely and effectively help everyone to learn to recognize that they are comfortable, in familiar territory, still tired, and capable of getting back to sleep on their own.
 There are solutions to your child’s sleep struggles.

-If you’ve checked all the boxes you can think of, and those early morning wakes are still happening, check out the Sleeper Teachers 10 Step Guide to Getting Rid of Early Morning Wakes.
-The guide will walk you step-by-step through what you need to do to put an end to them (and all of the reasons behind why they happen), and finally get your early mornings back.
+If you’ve checked all the boxes you can think of, and those early morning wakes are still happening, check out the Sleeper Teachers 12 Step Guide to Getting Rid of Early Morning Wakes.
+The guide will walk you step-by-step through what you need to do to put an end to early waking (and all of the reasons behind why they happen), and finally get your early mornings back.

-If you’re looking for personalized support, you can always reach out to the Sleeper Teachers for more information about how we can help with this.
+If you’re looking for personalized support, reach out to the Sleeper Teachers for more information about how we can help.
 After all, we are certified sleep consultants and spend our days (and nights) supporting and educating families in finding sleep solutions.
-Head over to our reviews page to read how impactful teaching independent sleep was for our clients.
+You can also head over to our reviews page to read how impactful teaching independent sleep was for our clients.
 Lives change when everyone in a family sleeps!